ThomasMwaba/private_lessons_lesson_plans_and_homework/README.md

 ### python for kids
-This repository has got lesson plans and homeworks for my private students.
+This repository has lesson plans and homeworks for my private students.
 The files are in ipynb format